deven-org/documentation-skeleton/README.md

 ### 3. Update

+In case a previous version that used the `doc` folder instead of `docs`, the command `update` will try to rename the folder if no other `docs` folder already exists.
+Otherwise an error will be shown and the process will be aborted.
+Furthermore some of the files will be renamed: `CODEOFCONDUCT.md` to `CODE_OF_CONDUCT.md`, `GETSTARTED.md` to `GET_STARTED.md` and `PROJECTBACKGROUND.md` to `PROJECT_BACKGROUND.md`.

-In case one or more chapters are missing in the local documentation folder, the command `update` will clone them into the `doc` folder.
+In case one or more chapters are missing in the local documentation folder, the command `update` will clone them into the `docs` folder.

 ```bash
 npm run doc:update